 Most companies will list on a domestic exchange.
 For example, in the UK, most shares are listed on the London Stock Exchange (LSE) or Alternative Investment Market (AIM).
-However, it is becoming increasingly common for companies to have multiple listings to take advantage of foreign investment.
+That said, it’s becoming increasingly common for companies to have multiple listings to take advantage of foreign direct investment.

 The minimum number of shares that a company can issue is one – this could be the case when there is only one owner of the entire company.
 However, there is no universal maximum for how many shares a company will issue, so this can vary from company to company.